Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: Relation to the Literature

 {\bf Literature on Robust Inference:} Calonico, Cattaneo, and Titiunik (2014) introduce bias correction to achieve the robustness of asymptotic inference against large bandwidths.
-This innovation paves the way for empirical practitioners to obtain valid standard errors for their estimates under popular data-driven methods of bandwidths.\footnote{Examples include Imbens and Kalyanaraman (2012), Calonico, Cattaneo and Titiunik (2014), Arai and Ichimura (2016), and Calonico, Cattaeneo, and Farrell (2016ab).
+This innovation paves the way for empirical practitioners to obtain valid standard errors for their estimates under popular data-driven methods of bandwidths.\footnote{Examples include Imbens and Kalyanaraman (2012), Calonico, Cattaneo and Titiunik (2014), Arai and Ichimura (2016), Calonico, Cattaneo, and Farrell (2016ab), and Arai and Ichimura (2018).
 Calonico, Cattaneo, and Farrell (2016ab) propose a coverage-probability optimal bandwidth selector and provide a rule of thumb adjustment method to convert MSE-optimal bandwidths into the coverage-probability optimal ones.} Bartalotti, Calhoun, and He (2017) adapt this idea of bias correction to a wild bootstrap method of inference for the sharp mean RDD.
-Qu and Yoon (2015b) adapt this idea of bias correction to a bootstrap method of uniform inference for the sharp quantile RDD.
+Qu and Yoon (2015b) adapt this idea of bias correction to a simulation method of uniform inference for the sharp quantile RDD.